YahyaAbuZahra/travelers_app/README.md

-# 🧭 Travel App
+# 🧭 Travelers App

-**Travel App** is a modern mobile application built using **Flutter** that helps users discover top travel destinations around the world.
+**Travelers App** is a modern mobile application built using **Flutter** that helps users discover top travel destinations around the world.
 It features user authentication, AI assistance, location integration, and user-generated travel posts — making it an ideal companion for explorers and tourists.

 ---